 In general, the expected social effects would likely be associated with a financial burden on forhire operators and businesses to purchase and maintain any required equipment.
-An analysis of the expected economic effects is provided in Section 4.3.2 (economic effects).
+An analysis of the expected economic effects is provided in Section 4.4.2 (economic effects).
 As noted in Section 3.4, dual-permitted vessels are already required to have VMS.
-Thus, for charter vessels or headboats that also hold a commercial reef fish permit, no additional burden would be expected from a requirement to purchase VMS equipment under Preferred Options 2a and 2b.
-Charter vessels and headboats that are not dual-permitted are unlikely to have an electronic location reporting device installed that would satisfy the new requirements of Preferred Alternative 2, and would thus be subject to this financial burden.
+Thus, for charter vessels or headboats that also hold a commercial reef fish permit, no additional burden would be expected from a requirement to purchase VMS equipment (Alternative 4).
+Charter vessels and headboats that are not dual-permitted are unlikely to have an electronic location reporting device installed that would satisfy the requirement of Alternative 4, and would thus be subject to this financial burden.

-There are some potential benefits to the fleet and other long-term broad social benefits from the location reporting requirements under Preferred Alternative 2.
+There are some potential benefits to the fleet and other long-term broad social benefits from requiring location reporting devices (Alternatives 2-4).
 Recording location information on tablets, computers, phones, or VMS equipment would be expected to improve data collection, particularly for information that could be used to validate reporting data and to improve bycatch and discard estimates in stock assessments.
 On the other hand, there may be opposition to the required use of location reporting devices by some for-hire operators who have expressed concern with how these data may be used and who would have access to the location data.
 Further, it is not certain that location data would be incorporated into improving fishery information beyond the required trip reporting.
 The potential benefits from use of location reporting data may not be realized, in which case, the financial burden to purchase and maintain the equipment would not be mitigated by long-term benefits to the fleet.

-Reporting location information under Preferred Alternative 2 would also potentially improve data collection on fishing behavior and important fishing grounds.
-For example, effects on forhire vessels from a potential marine protected area could be clarified and quantified if data are available on the exact locations and time for-hire vessels spent in a particular area.
+Reporting location information (Alternatives 2-4) would also potentially improve data collection on fishing behavior and important fishing grounds.
+For example, effects on for-hire vessels from a potential marine protected area could be clarified and quantified if data are available on the exact locations and time for-hire vessels spent in a particular area.
 VMS data are currently being used to understand how potential closed areas would impact the rock shrimp fishery in the South Atlantic, with accurate and verifiable information on rock shrimp fishing grounds to improve analysis of potential impacts.
-Nevertheless, the expected indirect benefits to the fleet and to the public would be somewhat reduced by any negative direct effects from the additional short-term and long-term costs to purchase and maintain equipment necessary to meet location reporting requirements under Preferred Alternative 2.
+Nevertheless, the expected indirect benefits to the fleet and to the public would be somewhat reduced by any negative direct effects from the additional short-term and long-term costs to purchase and maintain equipment necessary to meet location reporting requirements under Alternatives 2-4.
+The difference among Alternatives 2-4 pertains to the type of location device to require on for-hire vessels, each of which would be NMFS approved.
+These negative direct effects would be greatest under the most expensive device (Alternative 4), which would require a permanently installed VMS unit.
+Costs, and resulting negative effects, would decrease under Alternative 3, followed by Alternative 2, in comparison with Alternative 4.